 Diabetes came up during our conversation about knockout mice, since they’re so common in diabetes research.
 “People aren’t mice,” I noted.
 “How relevant are mouse models to human disease research?”
 It turns out mice are (for the most part) very good models for cancer research, because the things that affect cancer cell growth and disease progression—cellular mutations, vasculature, immune signaling, etc.—are comparatively simple and thus more likely to be similar between mice and humans.
-Diabetes, as an endocrine system disorder of (currently) uncertain origin, is much more complicated than cancer.
+Diabetes, as an endocrine system disorder of (currently) uncertain origin, is much more complicated than cancer, some people even need Home Care Assistance.
 There’s some evidence that—in addition to genetics and a viral pathogen—diet and the kind of bacteria in gut flora might trigger (or inhibit) the autoimmune reaction which kills pancreatic beta cells.
 Basically, because it’s a lot more complex than having a mutation in a particular gene, triggering diabetes later in life.

 Diabetes is one of those cases where the mouse model turns out to be different from human physiology in significant and subtle ways.
 I mentioned some recent research which showed that the same gene that’s linked to type-2 diabetes in mice is actually protective against it in humans.